PDF Embedder Documentation

 Clearing Your Cache

-1. Purge all cached files through your caching plugin (WP Super Cache, W3 Total Cache, WP Rocket, LiteSpeed Cache, or whichever you use).
+1. Purge all cached files through your caching plugin

-2. Clear your browser cache, then do a hard reload (Ctrl + Shift + R on Windows, Cmd + Shift + R on Mac).
+2. Clear your browser cache, then do a hard reload: Ctrl + Shift + R on Windows, Cmd + Shift + R on Mac.

 Excluding PDF Embedder Scripts from Caching